Steven H. David: Legal career

-Justice David's civilian legal career began in Columbus, Indiana, where he focused on personal injury, family law, and civil litigation.
-He later became in-house counsel for Mayflower Transit, Inc., before moving to Boone County where he was elected Circuit Court Judge.
+David's civilian legal career began in Columbus, Indiana, where he focused on personal injury, family law, and civil litigation.
+He later became in-house counsel for Mayflower Transit, Inc., before moving to Boone County, where he was elected circuit court judge.
 As a trial court judge, he presided over civil, criminal, family, and juvenile matters.

-David served as a Chief Defense Counsel for prisoners at the Guantanamo Bay detention camp when they were tried by the Guantanamo military commission.
-While serving in that capacity, David complained in 2008 that he lacked sufficient defense lawyers and other resources to defend the prisoners.
+David served as a chief defense counsel for prisoners at the Guantanamo Bay detention camp when they were tried by the Guantanamo military commission.
+While serving in that capacity, he complained in 2008 that he lacked sufficient defense lawyers and other resources to defend the prisoners.
 David personally represented Salim Ahmed Hamdan, Osama bin Laden's driver.
 After the commission convicted Hamdan, David broadly criticized the commission's loose procedures, including acceptance of hearsay and secret testimony, restrictions on media coverage, and suppression of evidence of abusive interrogations.
 He called for scrapping the commission system.

 In October 2010, Indiana Governor Mitch Daniels appointed David to the Indiana Supreme Court.
 He also serves as an adjunct professor at Indiana University Robert H. McKinney School of Law.
 David retired on August 31, 2022.